byu-stat-223-master/hw2-starter/README.md

 Your plot should look like [this](birthday.pdf) (subject to Monte Carlo error).
 Do not submit your plot as part of the homework, but do submit the R code that produces your plot.

+**There is no additional step necessary to turn in your homework.
+Simply create the scripts described above and save your work in RStudio Cloud.
+Remember not to edit or access your homework after the due date or it may be considered a late submission.**